Cooler weather is on the way, which means it's time to consider how and when to plant tulip bulbs – one of the best spring flowers out there.

-With their glossy petals and vibrant colours, tulips give so much to the springtime garden.
-These wonderfully versatile plants are happy in pots and in the soil, and can be naturalised in the lawns and rockeries where dwarf species create a stunning canvas alongside snowdrops, narcissi and other spring delights.
-Tulips are planted later than other spring bulbs to reduce the risk of a fungal disease that can rot the bulbs.
+With their glossy petals and vibrant colors, tulips bring so much to the springtime garden.
+These wonderfully versatile plants are happy in both pots and borders.
+And, some can even be naturalized in lawns and rockeries to create a stunning display alongside snowdrops, narcissi and other spring delights.
+When it comes to planting bulbs, tulips should definitely be on your list this autumn.

-Tulip bulbs go in later as a few hard frosts can help to guard against a disease called tulip fire (also known as tulip blight), which rots the bulbs and causes the leaves to develop a twisted, scorched look.
-There are no chemical controls for this, so if you've had this problem with previous tulip bulbs then don't plant tulip bulbs in the same soil for at least three years.
+Tulip bulbs go in later as a few hard frosts can help guard them against a disease called tulip fire (also known as tulip blight).
+Tulip fire rots the bulbs and causes the leaves to develop a twisted, scorched look.
+There are no chemical controls for this, so if you've had this problem with previous tulip bulbs, don't plant tulip bulbs in the same soil for at least three years.

 It's absolutely fine to buy bulbs as soon as you see them each year (you don't want to miss out on the perfect buy after all), but it is worth holding back for a few weeks before putting them in the ground.
 Store them in a cool, dark place until you are ready to plant.

 There are some 75 species of tulip and around 3,000 varieties, so it can feel overwhelming to find the right types of tulips for your garden.
 A good starting point is to buy flowers according to the style of your plot and your personality.
 There is a tulip to suit everyone.

 Some tulips have small, upright flowers.
 Then, there are double ones with a broader silhouette, and for extravagant frills and shot-silk colors, parrot tulips come into their own.